Abtaal2003/parts-identifier/README.md

 - The UI shows total latency per request and the retrieval top-5 with scores.
 - Non-catalog subjects return a clear "no catalog match" reply; the server rejects any part ID outside the retrieved candidates.
-- `/health` endpoint reports catalog size and model.
+- `/health` reports catalog size, model, and index readiness; interactive API docs are at `/docs`.
+- Blocking work (Cerebras calls, embedding) runs in the threadpool, so concurrent requests overlap instead of serialising behind the event loop.
+- Uploads are validated by magic bytes, not just the declared content type.
 - Regenerate/extend the catalog: edit `data/generate_catalog.py`, run it,
   restart (the embedding cache auto-invalidates via catalog hash).